 The two papers were the first British newspaper website to charge for news content, when they charged overseas users for access in 2002.
 They also began charging for their archives in 2008 and have developed a membership program called Times+ in 2009.

 As part of Murdoch’s move toward paid news online, the Times and Sunday Times websites went behind a paywall in July 2010, which allows access for £1 for a day or £2 for a week, though seven-day print subscribers are given access.
 The website was relaunched in May 2010 in anticipation of the paywall, with the Sunday Times being given its own site.

 Sunday Times executive John Witherow predicted a traffic drop by as much as 90 percent before the paywall was put up, and after an immediate dropoff during the paywall’s trial period, traffic was down almost 90% when reported in July and November.

 The Times reported in November 2010 that its digital versions, including its website, iPad app, and Kindle edition, had about 100,000 paying customers, plus another 100,000 who received free digital access as print subscribers.
-The paper reported similar subscriber numbers in June 2011, and in October 2012 reported 128,000 paid digital subscribers.
+The paper reported similar subscriber numbers in June 2011, 128,000 paid digital subscribers in October 2012, and 153,000 digital subscribers and 207,000 print subscribers in 2014.